IOT & competitive advantage

 IOT shaping competitive advantage

-Let us take the case of a cooling equipment such as deep freezer kept in a cold storage for life saving drugs and vaccines.
-An IOT platform such as Ripples can help small and large businesses alike to optimise on the cost of maintenance and operations.
-A rise in temperature could make the vaccine become ineffective ; or an early warning on the erratic behaviour of the motor would help save thousands of dollars.
+Let us take the case of a construction industry equipment such as fork lift or crane.
+An IOT platform such as Ripples can help businesses to optimise on the cost of maintenance and operations.
+A rise in temperature could make the tool become ineffective ; or an early warning on the erratic behaviour of the motor would help save thousands of dollars.

-Does your mid size business have an IOT strategy ?
-Are you thinking of adopting IOT solutions to help optimise your operations ?
+Does your construction business have an IOT strategy ?
+Are you thinking of adopting IOT solutions to help optimise your construction business operations ?
 Clueless ?
-Do give us a call and lets talk on how our IOT platform and integrated fitbit like industrial wearables can help your business achieve cost optimisation and value..
+Do give us a call and lets talk on how our IOT software and integrate IOT devices for construction industry can help your business achieve cost optimisation and efficiency.